 Witnesses.
 The notice to the respondent will indicate whether the Office of Student Conduct has invited any witnesses to participate in the hearing.
 A respondent may request the participation of additional witnesses with direct knowledge of the incident.
 Witnesses testifying solely to character will not be permitted.
 The respondent must provide the names and contact information of requested witnesses to the Office of Student Conduct no later than 72 hours prior to the hearing.
 The Office of Student Conduct will review the request for additional witnesses and, in its discretion, invite witnesses to participate in the hearing.
 Note that the Office of Student Conduct cannot compel witnesses to participate.

-In addition to the three panelists, a representative from the Office of Student Conduct will serve as chairperson, who presides over and participates in the proceedings of the hearing and facilitates the panelists’ deliberation, but does not make any determination of policy violation or sanctions.
+In addition to the three panelists, a chairperson designated by the Office of Student Conduct will preside over and participate in the proceedings of the hearing and facilitate the panelists’ deliberation, but does not make any determination of policy violation or sanctions.